“You Will Make Your Conflicts Disappear When You Understand Them In Their Ultimate Root, Not When You Want To Resolve Them”

 A young shepherd suffered through the cold nights because of his blanket.
-It wasn’t that the blanket wasn’t thick enough, or badly made.
+It wasn’t that the blanket was too thin, or badly made.
 As he told himself: “Since I was a child this blanket has protected me from wind, ice and snow, but now the cold passes right through it.
 Sure it has some holes and tears.
 But I could patch it.
-After all if it kept me it served me as a child and it can serve me now.”
+After all it served me as a child and it can serve me now.”
 So he patched the blanket and sewed up the rips.

 The next night he noticed his feet were uncovered and almost froze.
 So he took the blanket and pulled it down.
 Of course, that left his neck and chest uncovered.
 Because the blanket was too short he passed night after night cold and uncomfortable, with either his chest or feet uncovered.

 General information about, the principles, materials, parks, etc can be found at www.silo.net or www.silosmessage.net

 There are currently 2 Parks of Study and Reflection in North America.
 These are Red Bluff (www.redbluffpark.org) in California and Hudson Valley (www.hudsonvalleypark.org) in New York.
 The Parks of Study and Reflection are projects built and paid for by individuals inspired by Silo’s teachings.
 More information is available on their respective websites.